rg-wood/salt-lion/README.md

 You gain a bonus equal to the level of this talent for [combat](#combat) actions using swords, such as parrying or attacks.

 ### General Talents

+This section includes a number of general talents specific to the low fantasy genre.ties,

 #### Agitator